MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Planner/Get-MgBetaUserPlannerRecentPlan.md

 ## SYNOPSIS
 Read-only.
 Nullable.
-Returns the plannerPlans that have been recently viewed by the user in apps that support recent plans.
+Returns the plannerPlans that the user recently viewed in apps that support recent plans.

 ## SYNTAX